lubianat/scc5929/assignments/assignment4.md

 To say that two properties P1 and P2 are disjoint is commonly done in DL literature with Dis(P1, P2).

+### Answer

+Transitive properties "travel" down the hierarchy, and can associate pairs along the chain.
+More precisely, as per w3c: "When one defines a property P to be a transitive property, this means that if a pair (x,y) is an instance of P, and the pair (y,z) is also instance of P, then we can infer the the pair (x,z) is also an instance of P."

+Symmetric properties go both ways, and are symmetric in the subject-object axis.
+As per W3C: "A symmetric property is a property for which holds that if the pair (x,y) is an instance of P, then the pair (y,x) is also an instance of P."

 ## Exercise 2.11
 Is a subproperty of a transitive property necessarily also transitive?
 Explain why / why not?

+Not necessarily.
+A subproperty might be more specific, and this specificity hampers transitivity.
+For example, a "hasAncestor" property could be transitive, while "hasMother", a subproperty of hasAncestor, would not be.

 ## Exercise 2.12
 Is a subproperty of a symmetric property necessarily also symmetric?
 Explain why / why not?

+### Answer

+Not necessarily.
+A subproperty might be more specific, and this specificity hampers symmetry.
+For example, hasSibling is symmetric, but hasBrother is not.

 ## Exercise 2.13
 Explain what it means for a property to be inverse functional.
 For all properties in our ontology, state that they are inverse functional if you believe that is correct.

+### Answer

+An inverse functional property is any property for which the value is unique, allowing us to unambiguously identify the subject.
+In the words of the W3C: "If a property is declared to be inverse-functional, then the object of a property statement uniquely determines the subject (some individual).
+More formally, if we state that P is an owl:InverseFunctionalProperty, then this asserts that a value y can only be the value of P for a single instance x, i.e. there cannot be two distinct instances x1 and x2 such that both pairs (x1,y) and (x2,y) are instances of P."

+For all the properties in the ontology, defined in the way they currently are, there is at least one culture in which the inverse-functionality assumption would break.